NEW RED LIGHT STOCK IN STORE Dismiss

 There’s a lymphatic effect too, as interstitial fluids leaked from capillaries are eased away from the tissue to start their journey via lymph vessels back to the heart.
 I assume the BEMER signal is stimulating this process, via the improved action higher up the circulatory network.
 Lymph vessels are also able to function more freely at ever level.

 There simply has to be an improvement in nutritional uptake after illness.
 This is due to parasympathetic activation (‘rest and digest’), but another factor is starvation and lack of stimulation of digestive blood flow that’s associated with an low level of digestive processes (due to lack of food).
-Blood collects nutrition from the gut to deliver through the body.
-And if the blood circulation has been depleted and is then stimulated… we are looking at multi-level improvements, at point of collection, transport, and delivery.

 When less is more (or different)